connectomicslab/connectomemapper3/paper/paper.md

   and PyNets [@PisnerPyNets:2020], which have all demonstrated their capability in addressing all challenges related to data sharing, portability, computing scalability, reliability, reproducibility and transparency.
-However, none of the existing solutions provide a direct alternative to Connectome Mapper (CMP), whose has been created, and two versions released, before the emergence of the BIDS standard and the containerization technologies, to simplify the organisation and the analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest],
+However, none of the existing solutions provide a direct alternative to Connectome Mapper (CMP), whose has been created, and two major versions released, before the emergence of the BIDS standard and the containerization technologies, to simplify the organisation and the analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest],